CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/plasma/erc721/index.md

 ## Child token

-Token on polygon can be initiated by using this syntax -
+Token on candle can be initiated by using this syntax -

 ```
 const childERC20Token = plasmaClient.erc721(<child token address>);